Danny Kirwan: Bob Welch

-Welch and Fleetwood Mac
+Welch and Kirwan

 American guitarist Bob Welch was recruited to replace Spencer in April 1971.
 He arrived in London from Paris, where he had been stranded after his previous band fell apart.
 Fleetwood said later, "We tried a few others, but Bob was the perfect fit.
 We loved his personality.
 His musical roots were in R&B instead of blues [and] we thought it would be an interesting blend.
 He had a precise sense of phrasing and timing and he was well-trained, as opposed to us, who had just wandered into it."